 How to get to Ueno Park

-If you happen to be in the Yanaka neighborhood, or near Nappori Station, it’s not far to walk south to Ueno Park.
+If you happen to be in the Yanaka neighborhood or near Nappori Station, walking south to Ueno Park is not far.

 If you have any suggestions for Ueno Park, please comment below.